 Today, when businesses approach pay equity, they also need to focus on race: Are people of color getting equal pay for equal work in your organization?

-That’s the topic of our latest pay equity report, released today.
+That’s the topic of our latest pay equity white paper released today.
 The racial pay gap isn’t improving — the median gap in Black and white earnings in the U.S. is the same today as it was in the 1950s.
 Organizations aren’t providing the opportunities for people of color to progress in their career and increase their salary over time.
 And the current laws around racial pay equity are weak.

 Analyze pay equity based on gender and race